The Support Services Division is responsible for:

 The Training Division is also responsible for insuring adequate training for the specialty teams such as the Water Rescue Team.
 This training is over and above the regular training required for the firefighters.

-Another aspect of our Training Division is Recruitment and Fire Safety.
+Another aspect of our Training Division is Recruitment.
 Our department is always seeking out those that are interested in the fire service.
 Our application period is open from July 1-July 31.
 During other times of the year, we can help mentor you to help achieve your goal of a career in the fire service.
-We also seek to educate the children and adults in our community about fire safety in everyday life.
-Contact our Training Division at 919-580-4260 for more information about careers, a mentor program, or fire safety education.
+Contact our Training Division at 919-580-4265, Option 1 for more information about careers in the fire service.

-The goals of the Inspections Division are to:
+The goals of the Inspection Division are to:

 - Raise the public’s awareness of fire safety considerations